adejolx/Notes/README.md

-# NOTES
+# gitpod-dotfiles

-Handy for tracking concepts I'm either trying to grasp or refer back to
+Dotfiles for customizing my terminal environment in gitpod